 The first evidence of human existence in Limerick was founded with its Stone Age Tombs at Duntryleague and stone circles at Lough Gur (3000BC).
 Lough Gur is an impressive historical site.
-The city first came to life when Vikings came to the area and made it there own.
+The city first came to life when Vikings came to the area and made it their own.
 In 1194 after the death of the King of Munster, Limerick was then taken over by Anglo-Normans.
 Then in 1210, the county of Limerick was officially established for administrative purposes.
 During the time of the Anglo-Normans ruling over the county, more than four hundred castles were created.
-This is more than any other county within Ireland.
+This is more than any other county in Ireland.
 Pretty impressive if we do say so!

-During this time, Limerick became under many sieges and lost much of their lands.
+During this time, Limerick became under many sieges and lost much of its lands.
 When the Irish Rebellion was happening in 1641, they also lost control of Limerick City.
 Then in 1651, the city was invaded again by Cromwell’s Army under the leadership of Henry Ireton.
 Two further sieges of Limerick happened during the Williamite War in 1690 and 1691.
 This resulted in the historic signing of the Treaty of Limerick to bring an end to wars.

-As a result of new laws, much of the Catholic citizens living in Limerick during this time were forced to live in poverty under the oppressive British rule.
+As a result of new laws, many of the Catholic citizens living in Limerick during this time were forced to live in poverty under oppressive British rule.
 Also during the 18th century, Limerick saw an economic expansion resulting in the development of a new city ‘Newtown Pery’.
 The city was named after Edmund Sexton Pery who was the founder of the city.

 During this century Limerick went through a period of positive change.
 It saw the beginning of the fire services, gas and water supply, social housing, public health and more.
 Many notable buildings were created during this time from churches and schools.
-Some of the oldest and famous traditional industries in Limerick began such as the four beacon factories.
+Some of the oldest and most famous traditional industries in Limerick began such as the four beacon factories.
 These included flour mills, dairy products, lace manufacturers and clothing factories.

 The 19th century also saw Limerick play a part that helped lead to Irish Independence.
 Further developments to turn Limerick into a modern city were made such as the rise of the University of Limerick.
 It also saw many of the traditional industries being taken over by multinational companies.

-Limerick continued to grow and thrive through the next century, creating a name for itself, being successful in sports, business and culture.
+Limerick continued to grow and thrive through the next century, creating a name for itself, and being successful in sports, business and culture.
 A place that was welcoming and inviting a huge contrast to its beginning.